bdcaf/r-hugo-papercss-template/content/guide/create_post.md

 ```
 make page
 ```
-assures all rmds have been rendered and then runs hugo.
+assures all `source.md` have been rendered and then runs hugo.